 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The HIP Application Process

-The application process for the Healthy Indiana Plan (HIP) is separate from other state programs, including Hoosier Healthwise (HHW).
-Much of the information in the HIP application is similar, but there are new questions related to access to health insurance and health status.
+The application process for the Healthy Indiana Plan (HIP) is separate from other State health care programs, including Hoosier Healthwise (HHW).
 To determine if you are potentially eligible for HIP, you may complete the Screen for Services.

 How Do I Apply?

 To have a HIP application mailed to you, call toll-free at 1-877-GET-HIP-9 (1-877-438-4479)

 Click the link below to download the HIP application

 Pick up an application in person at a local Division of Family Resources (DFR) office.
 To find your nearest DFR office, click here or call 1-800-403-0864.